sjahu/sjahu.github.io/blog/_posts/2023-01-03-oregon-scientific-attiny85.md

 The sensor can mark transmissions as channel 1, 2, or 3.
 I initially implemented some startup logic to read the channel setting from two input pins, but when I added the crystal oscillator I had to give those up.
 Instead, I made it so resetting the device via the external reset pin (which can be differentiated in software from a reset triggered by power-cycling the device) increments a value stored in the EEPROM, and this value is used to determine the channel number.

 The stored value is also used as the seed for the random number generator that picks the rolling ID.
 This means the behaviour of the sensor is slightly different from the factory one, in that the rolling ID only changes on reset and not on powering off/on.
-I find this to be an improvement, since the base station usually refurses to display a transmissios for a given channel if the rolling ID is different from the value in the previous transmission.
+I find this to be an improvement, since the base station usually refuses to display subsequent transmissions on a given channel after the rolling ID changes.

 # Sleeping and waking using the watchdog timer